rishiselvakumaran98/3081_S21-iter2/project/docs/iteration2Requirements.md

 a. https://www.geeksforgeeks.org/strategy-pattern-set-2 (in Java)
 b. https://sourcemaking.com/design_patterns/strategy/cpp/1 (in c++)

+2. Priority 4 must be implemented in the simulation.

-2. In your Doxygen mainpage add a section named: **"Designing and Implementing the different routes"** that discusses the design and implementation of different routes and any design pattern used by the drone to deliver packages.
+3. In your Doxygen mainpage add a section named: **"Designing and Implementing the different routes"** that discusses the design and implementation of different routes and any design pattern used by the drone to deliver packages.
 Specify what classes and methods you had to add, where you had to add them, - and include pictures where applicable and possible. **Note which parts of the design and implementation were most difficult for you, and include any tips or advice on how to understand and implement the different routes (for example, what sources of information (documentation, lecture, lab) that helped you understand the routes and enabled you to design and implement it (for example, what sources of information (e.g., links to web sites, books, lecture, lab)).**

-3. In your Doxygen mainpage add a section named: **Team Documentation** that includes summaries of team meetings (minimum of three) and who was assigned a task to complete.
+4. In your Doxygen mainpage add a section named: **Team Documentation** that includes summaries of team meetings (minimum of three) and who was assigned a task to complete.

-4. Ensure all new classes and methods you have written are properly documented.
+5. Ensure all new classes and methods you have written are properly documented.
 All header files must document the classes and their methods using Doxygen, and all implementation (that is, \*.cc) files must have self-documenting code. **You do not need to document the web server code base.**

-5. Correct and update your UML class diagram from Iteration 1 to include the changes to your code including all classes you added to complete the iteration 2 requirements and their relationships to each other and the classes that previously existed in the simulation.
+6. Correct and update your UML class diagram from Iteration 1 to include the changes to your code including all classes you added to complete the iteration 2 requirements and their relationships to each other and the classes that previously existed in the simulation.

 **NOTE, if you are unable to complete all or a portion of an implementation item, include a discussion of your PROPOSED design of the observer pattern in your mainpage, and your PROPOSED class design / changes for all your implementation items in your UML and and note that in a paragraph at the top of your mainpage (Tell us what you did not sucessfully implement - success is defined as the functionality compiles and executes) so you recieve credit for your design efforts.**